gcallah/MiscWriting/Harrington/interview.md

 But I think, sometimes when I'm in my grumpier moods, "Well, you know, maybe the post-nationals are sort of directionally right."

-And here I come back again to my rather sort of Marshall McLuhan-ish speculations about the end of the print era: the printing press and the nation-state are coextensive in terms of their emergence.
-Look, I did a hopeless job of summarizing all of the ways in which print changed the world, but one of the ways print changed the world was helping to create the nation-state as a political form.
+And here I come back again to my rather sort of Marshall McLuhan-ish speculations about the end of the print era: the printing press and the nation-state are coextensive in terms of their emergence. did a hopeless job of summarizing all of the ways in which print changed the world, but one of the ways print changed the world was helping to create the nation-state as a political form.

-In the sense that, you know, it helped to kill off Latin as a lingua franca.
+For one thing, it helped to kill off Latin as a lingua franca.

-and to consolidate these.

-These polities, which hadn't really existed before, of reading... of people's reading in... in a vernacular.
+It consolidates these , which hadn't really existed before, based on people's reading in a vernacular.

-And it's only once you have that, that larger reading public, speaking of vernaculum, that you can begin to create the, you know, what Benedict Anderson calls the imagined community, which is the, the sort of the political enabling condition for the nation-state as a political form.
+And it's only once you have that, that larger reading public, that you can begin to create what Benedict Anderson calls the imagined community, which is an enabling condition for the nation-state as a political form.

-and...

-when you... when you run that scenario in reverse, I mean, I don't really like any of the outcomes that you could potentially come... end up with at the end of that.
-But, I mean, you know, sort of possible... possible ways that that could shake down might be, you know, you say, well, what does it look like if the nation-state comes apart into its nation?
+When you run that scenario in reverse... well, I don't really like any of the outcomes of that.

-component.
-I mean, by nation, I mean in the Old Testament sense.
+What does it look like if the nation-state comes apart into its national components.
+And here I mean "nations" in the Old Testament sense.

-And states.

-Because it's, you know, it's historic... it's obviously historically the case that nation and state didn't... haven't always coincided.
-In fact.
+It's obviously historically the case that nation and state haven't always coincided.
+In fact, there's something peculiarly modern about that.
+Do we get something like the Habsburg Empire, a state comprising multiple nations?

-there's something peculiarly modern about that.
-So what does it look like if those... if those components come apart?
-I don't know, I think it probably does look like some... some form of, you know...
-I mean, that's what the Habsburg Empire was, right?
-That was a... it was a state... a state comprised... comprising multiple nations.

-Gene Callahan: Yep.

-Mary Harrington: You know, what... what does that...

-What does that look like within...

-polities, you know, how does that shake down within policies that are currently assembled as nation-states?
-I don't know.
-I don't really...
-I don't really want to think about it in very much detail, because it's...

-there's sort of no scenario there, which isn't just kind of... which isn't quite ugly, at least, until everything settles down again.
-You know, I don't like any of those possibilities, but then I also... this isn't... this isn't a point I made, this is...
+I don't really want to think about it in very much detail, because there's no plausible scenario which isn't quite ugly, at least, until everything settles down again.

-I forget who, but it was probably sort of someone on the internet, pointed out again, I think, persuasively, that once you have, constant
+I forget who, but it was "someone on the Internet," that pointed out, I think, persuasively, that once you have constant transnational connectivity that the idea of migrants integrating is fundamentally a non-starter.

-transnational connectivity.

-that, for example, the idea of people, integrating, migrants integrating, is basically... is fundamentally a non-starter, because whereas... whereas, for example, when... when people left to go and settle in Australia.

-moved halfway around the world 100 years ago, you basically said goodbye to your family, and you might never see them again.
-So you sort of have to fit in wherever it is that you find yourself.
-But when you can just be constantly Bluetooth to whoever it is that you're still friends with back home, I mean, in theory, you just don't really need to be where you are at all.
+Whereas, for example, when people left to go and settle in Australia, and moved halfway around the world 100 or 200 years ago, they basically said goodbye to their family, and they might never see them again.
+So they have to fit in wherever it is that they find themselves.
+But when you can just be constantly messaging to whoever it is that you're still friends with back home, you just don't really need to be where you are at all.

-Except maybe in a sort of very thinly, kind of, economic sense.
+Except maybe in a sort of very thin economic sense.

-Or perhaps a, perhaps a sort of equally, equally thinly sort of administrative one.
+Or perhaps a, perhaps a sort of equally thinly sort of administrative one.
 But in terms of the kind of presence which is denoted by actual integration, you sort of don't really need to.
-You know, you might want to, but you don't have to.
+You you might want to, but you don't have to.

-So, yeah.
+*****************************************

 Gene Callahan: Neil Stevenson, and I